 Abstract

-Observations of ocean surface winds from Indian scatterometer SCATSAT-1 have been combined with background wind field from a numerical weather prediction (NWP) model available at National Centre for Medium Range Weather Prediction (NCMRWF) to generate a 6-hourly gridded hybrid wind product.
+We combined observations of ocean surface winds from Indian SCATterometer SATellite -1 (SCATSAT-1) with a background wind field from a numerical weather prediction (NWP) model available at National Centre for Medium-Range Weather Forecast (NCMRWF) to generate a 6-hourly gridded hybrid wind product.
 A distinctive feature of the study is to produce a global gridded wind field from SCATSAT-1 scatterometer passes with spatio-temporal data gaps at regular synoptic hours relevant for forcing models and other NWP studies.
-This is done by making use of concepts from the modern particle filter technique, which does not represent the model probability density function (PDF) following the Gaussian technique.
-The 6 hourly hybrid wind is generated for the entire year of 2018 and is validated using the wind speed from daily gridded level-4 SCATSAT-1 winds (L4AW), Cross Calibrated Multi-Platform dataset (CCMP) and global buoy data from National Data Buoy Centre (NDBC).
-The results indicate potential of the technique to produce scatterometer winds at the desired temporal frequency with significantly less noise and along swath biases.
-The study shows the generated hybrid winds have very high quality with respect to the already existing daily product available from ISRO.
+We are following the concept from the modern particle filter technique, which does not represent the model probability density function (PDF) as Gaussian.
+We generated the 6 hourly hybrid winds for 2018 and validated using the wind speed from daily gridded level-4 SCATSAT-1 winds (L4AW), Cross Calibrated Multi-Platform (CCMP) dataset and global buoy data from National Data Buoy Centre (NDBC).
+The results suggest the potential of the technique to produce scatterometer winds at the desired temporal frequency with significantly less noise and bias along the swath.
+The study shows that the generated hybrid winds are of prime quality compared with the already existing daily products available from Indian Space Research Organization (ISRO).